Franklin Furnace Archive: History

-Franklin Furnace was founded in 1976 by Martha Wilson to serve artists who chose publishing as a primary, "democratic" artistic medium who were not being supported by existing arts organizations.
-From its inception, Franklin Furnace's energies have focused on three aspects of "time-based" art: its collection of artists' books; its performance art program for emerging artists; and its exhibitions of time-based arts, both site-specific installations by contemporary artists, and historical and contemporary exhibitions of artists' books and other ephemeral arts.
+Franklin Furnace was founded in 1976 by Martha Wilson to serve artists who chose publishing as a primary, "democratic" conceptual artistic medium and were not being supported by existing arts organizations.
+From its inception, Franklin Furnace's energies focused on three aspects of "time-based" art: its collection of artists' books; its performance art program for emerging artists; and its exhibitions of time-based arts, both site-specific installations by contemporary artists, and historical and contemporary exhibitions of artists' books and other ephemeral arts.

-In 1985, Franklin Furnace established the Franklin Furnace FUND for Performance Art, an annual grant program for early career artists chosen by a peer panel review, to help artists produce major performance art works in New York City.
+In 1985, Franklin Furnace established the Franklin Furnace FUND for Performance Art, an annual grant program for early career artists chosen by peer panel review.
 The same year, the Franklin Furnace inaugurated Sequential Art for Kids, an arts-in-education program that places professional artists in New York City public school classrooms.
 Since its establishment, SEQART has grown into an award-winning arts education program that is fully integrated with public school curriculum, having by 2021 sent a total of 41 artists into 58 NYC public elementary schools to serve over 8,550 children.
 Starting in 2016, SEQART has also been providing arts education services for adults in senior citizen and wellness centers.